Have you been injured in an accident that was not your fault?

 Health and Saftey Executive (HSE) statistics emphasise the fact that slips and trips are by some margin the most common accident at work as a whole.
 Slips and trips are sometimes connected to accidents incorrectly attributed to other causes for instance being hit by moving machinery, when supporting another person or an electrocution accident.
 Public liability legal claims for injuries such as broken arms occurring on poorly maintained paths are also quite common with recent dislodged paving slab trips having occurred on Longrow.

 Medical negligence is the term for when a patient suffers injury or illness as the result of a doctor, nurse or other medical professional's lack of care.
 If you have been affected by medical negligence, Quittance's panel of expert clinical negligence solicitors can help you claim compensation from the NHS trust or private clinic responsible.

 If you only want the hospital to explain what happened instead of claiming compensation, you could use the NHS Resolution process.
 For example, to follow the formal NHS complaints process against NHS Highland, you can write to NHS Highland, PO Box 5713, Inverness, the Highlands.

 The impact serious and catastrophic injury can have will be acknowledged by Courts and insurance companies when determining how much compensation to pay.
 By reducing the financial stress serious injury places on an injured person and their family, a successful claim allows claimants to focus on rehabilitation.

 Read more about Catastrophic injury claims

-Under a CFA, Campbeltown injury claimants will also not have to pay any fees upfront.
+Campbeltown injury claimants will also not have to pay any fees upfront with a CFA.

-Our No Win, No Fee solicitors have helped injured people in Campbeltown, Bute and throughout the UK make a claim without any financial risk to you.
+Our panel of No Win, No Fee solicitors have helped injured people in Campbeltown, Bute and throughout the UK make a claim without any financial risk.